 Care of Rooms.
 Each student is responsible for the cleanliness and tidiness of his room.
-In addition to regularly cleaning his room he is expected to give it a thorough cleaning in the spring at such a time as will be designated by the Matron.
+In addition to regularly cleaning his room he is expected to give it a thorough cleaning in the spring at such a time as will be designated by the House-keepers.

 Health.
 It is recognized that the most efficient student is the one who is healthy.
 Recreation periods, distinct from study periods, are provided; and every student is required to spend at least one period in the open air each day.
-The School is situated on a beautiful, shady campus equipped with some athletic apparatus, such as basketball and tennis courts.
+The Institute is situated on a beautiful, shady campus equipped with some athletic apparatus.

-All cases of illness are to be reported promptly to the Matron or the Dean.
-The School provides care for those who may have minor sicknesses.
+All cases of illness are to be reported promptly to the House-keepers or the Dean.
+The Institute provides care for those who may have minor sicknesses.